 Personnel awareness is also essential for an effective Environmental Program.
-Training will be conducted routinely to meet all regulatory requirements and other environmental awareness training will be conducted as areas of need are identified.
+Training will be conducted routinely to meet all regulatory requirements and other environmental awareness training is conducted as areas of need are identified.

 Environmental and community outreach is also a fundamental part of THUMS program and each of the Islands are currently certified by the Wildlife Habitat Council.
-In the 2015 and beyond, both THUMS and CRC will continue to review opportunities to further this stewardship effort.
+In 2017 and beyond, both THUMS and CRC will continue to review opportunities to further this stewardship effort.